Purpose of this Statement

 How will we do it?

-- Riverside Foundation with an agreed Business Plan which will fund services and projects that will have a positive impact on our customers and communities.
+- The Riverside Foundation, with an agreed Business Plan, which will fund services and projects with a positive impact on our customers and communities.

 - A commitment to securing and extracting social value through our procurement activities, to be informed by our strategic objectives and local need.